DynamicGenetics/Epicosm_legacy/README.md

 ### 3 Optional parameters
 When running the harvester, please specify what you want Epicosm to do:

 `--user_harvest`        Harvest tweets from all users from a file called user_list
                       (provided by you) with a single user per line.
 The database will be backed up on every harvest, with a rotating backup of the last three harvests.
 These can be imported into another instance of MongoDB with `mongoimport`, see MongoDB documentation for details.

-`--id_harvest`          Harvest tweets from all users from a file called user_list.ids
-                      with one Twitter account ID number per line.
-The database will be backed up on every harvest, with a rotating backup of the last three harvests.
-These can be imported into another instance of MongoDB with `mongoimport`, see MongoDB documentation for details.